(ALSO CALLED CAUDAL OCCIPITAL MALFORMATION SYNDROME,

 CSF is formed in the special chambers inside the brain called “Ventricles.”
 These chambers generate CSF which then flows down a central channel (called the “central canal”) down the middle of the spinal cord then outside and around the spinal cord and brain and is eventually absorbed into the bloodstream.
 The “blood-brain barrier” separates the materials in the bloodstream from being secreted into the CSF.
 This is protective but also keeps many potentially helpful medicines out of the central nervous system.

 SO WHAT IS “SYRINGOMYELIA?”

 In syringomyelia, there is altered CSF flow due to any of an assortment of problems (congenital malformation, tumor, trauma, etc.).
 The altered flow leads to cavities of fluid forming in the spinal cord.
-This creates a swelling within the spinal cord and since the cord is confined within a bony protective “cage”, there is no room for the swelling to expand.
-This creates pain.
+This creates a swelling and ultimately small pockets of fluid within the spinal cord and since the cord is confined within a bony protective “cage”, there is no room for the swelling to expand.
+Pain results.

 WHY IS THIS SOMETIMES CALLED THE “CHIARI MALFORMATION?”

 ONE CAN HAVE THE CHIARI MALFORMATION WITHOUT SYRINGOMYELIA.